ZeOs360/ZeOs360/README.md

 ## Hi, I'm ZeOs360 / jellykun 👋

-- I’ve been active on GitHub for a while, though most of my repositories remain private.
+- I’ve been active on GitHub for a while, though *now all of my repositories remain private.
 - For inquiries, you can reach me on Discord: jellykunn